Find Grad Schools

 1 Yearly Graduations

 The 10th most popular school in the country for other geological & earth sciences/geosciences majors who are seeking their doctor's degree is University of Arkansas.
 Each year, around 27,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $10,500 per year.
+The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
 During the most recent year for which we have data, 1 people received their doctor's degree in other geological & earth sciences/geosciences from UARK.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 #12